aduros/wasm4/site/docs/guides/basic-drawing.md

     <div className="col col--2" style={{padding: "1.5rem", background: "#071821", color: "#fff"}}>Color 4</div>
 </div>

-The fist color in the register is used as the screen background color.
+The first color in the palette register is used as the screen background color.

 ## The `DRAW_COLORS` Register